sherafatian-amirabbas/BlazorServerWithControllers-PaymentAPI/README.md

 <br/>
 The CVC 3245 is not a valid CVC for MasterCard type, since it must contain 3 digits.
 <br/>
-The Issue Date is 23/09/2020 and the current date is 24/09/2021, so the Card is expired.
+The Expiration Date is one month before today, so the Card is expired.
 <br/>
-The Card Number 378282246310005 is a valid American Express card and in the response we must receive this specific type recognized by the API.
+The Card Number 378282246310005 is a valid American Express card and in the response we must receive this specific type recognized by the API (assuming there are not any other validation error).
 <br/>